draptik/draptik.github.com/source/_posts/2015-07-10-remotly-measuring-temperatures-with-a-raspberry-pi-using-radio-frequency-modules-from-ciseco-part-1-hardware.markdown

 Repeat the sensor setup and configuration for each sensor which needs to send data.
 The 'pass-through' (aka receiving) sensor does not have to be configured.

-Part 2 will describe a simple program to monitor the data being produced by this setup.
+[Part 2](/blog/2015/07/10/remotly-measuring-temperatures-with-a-raspberry-pi-using-radio-frequency-modules-from-ciseco-part-2-software/) describes a simple program to monitor the data being produced by this setup.